 - and specialized knives like those for grapefruit, butter and cheese.

 In a class by themselves are ceramic knifes, made of zirconia.
 While these are made of similar stuff as plates or vases, they can be amazingly strong and rarely need sharpening.
+The edge is actually harder than steel.
 Also they are less likely to be affected by corrosive substances like acids.
 However, they are more brittle and can break if dropped on a hard surface.
 They also cannot be used to cut through bones or pry apart frozen foods.